Full-Day Wave Rock Historic York & Corrigin

-Departs from Perth Daily - Minimum Numbers are needed to run this tour
+Departs from Perth Daily - Minimum Numbers are required to operate this tour

 For urgent bookings during the weekend or within 24 hours, call us on +61 8 9221 2400.

 - Returns: Perth at appx.
 6:30 pm

 Travel through the spectacular Darling mountain Ranges, discover the quaintness of our historical rural townships & huge Aussie farmlands and marvel at the phenomenal famous Wave Rock – a geological sensation believed to be over 2.63 billion years old.

 - After your complimentary city accommodation pickup, we journey eastward and a historical wonderland awaits.
 Travel through the townships of historical Guildford, Midland, and the picturesque regions of Mundaring and Sawyers Valley, soaking up spectacular views of the Darling mountain Ranges along the way on your drive to picturesque York

 - Arrive in the historic town of York, characterized by dainty cottages and colorful seasonal rose gardens and enjoy a walk along the majestic Avon River and the famous swinging bridge.

 - Leaving York, we drive past the large farms and huge machinery, used in this wheat belt area, for which our country is so famous for.

 - Visit the wheat belt town of Corrigin with its unique Dog Cemetery, dedicated to man’s best friend.
 Dogs play a vital and important role with farmers in the rural regions of Australia.